uncatcrea/wp-appkit/wp-appkit/readme.txt

 License: GPLv2 or later
 License URI: https://www.gnu.org/licenses/gpl-2.0.html

+== Description ==

 A great way to build mobile apps for your WordPress site using your favorite technologies: JavaScript, HTML and CSS.

-== Description ==

 Mobile applications are a great way to offer an outstanding mobile experience for your users.
 Using push notifications, letting users read offline, using saved accounts to share content are among many wonderful things you can do with mobile applications.

 = The Toolkit You Need to Build Your App =

-With WP-AppKit, we're committed to alleviate as much as we can the work necessary to build a mobile app for your WordPress site.

 * **Native support of WordPress**: custom post types, custom fields, custom taxonomies, comments, secured authentication
 * **iOS and Android support**